jay-esh/haskell-course-notes/notes/first_functions/first_functions.md

 doubleMe :: Num a => a -> a
 doubleMe x = 2*x
 ```
-the code written in line 1 is called type decleration for the function and the next line is our actual ultimate function called doubleMe
+the code written in line 1 is called type decleration for the function and the next line is our actual function called doubleMe

 Things to keep in mind while creating functions:
-1. Type declerations are not necessary but for syntax purposes but will be required for your understand of what the function actually does.
+1. Type declerations are not necessary for syntax purposes but are recommended since it is a good practice.
 2. The function names should always start with a small charater.
 3. Always have proper indentations in the code of your functions.
 4. A single apostrophe is allowed in the function names.